8 policemen shot dead by criminals during raids at Kanpur

 New Delhi, July 03: In a tragic incident, 8 police personnel including a Deputy Superintendent of Police have been shot by criminals at Kanpur in Uttar Pradesh.

-The incident occured when the police were conducting a raid.
+The incident occurred when the police were conducting a raid.
 The police based on inputs had gone to arrest one Vikas Dubey, a notorious criminal and history sheeter.

 The firing took place in the Bikru village under the Chaubepur police station limits.
 The passage to the area was blocked by parking a heavy earthmover as the police team approached the spot.
 As the police party reached the spot, the criminals began firing indiscriminately from the rooftops.